AntoineBlaud/EasyRe/README.md

 If you are tired of placing breakpoints on windows functions that are entry points for the kernel and are often used by malware, here is a feature that should be of interest to you.
 It will automatically place breakpoints on a number of system functions, even if they are not in the imports, in order to make the reverse easier

+## Extra Note:

+Some improvements will come in the next months, like a accurate parent tracing.